pingcap/tidb-vector-python/README.md

 - [OpenAI Embedding](./examples/openai_embedding/README.md): use the OpenAI embedding model to generate vectors for text data, store them in TiDB Vector, and search for similar text.
 - [Image Search](./examples/image_search/README.md): use the OpenAI CLIP model to generate vectors for image and text, store them in TiDB Vector, and search for similar images.
 - [LlamaIndex RAG with UI](./examples/llamaindex-tidb-vector-with-ui/README.md): use the LlamaIndex to build an [RAG(Retrieval-Augmented Generation)](https://docs.llamaindex.ai/en/latest/getting_started/concepts/) application.
+- [Chat with URL](./llamaindex-tidb-vector/README.md): use LlamaIndex to build an [RAG(Retrieval-Augmented Generation)](https://docs.llamaindex.ai/en/latest/getting_started/concepts/) application that can chat with a URL.
+- [GraphRAG](./examples/graphrag-demo/README.md): 20 lines code of using TiDB Serverless to build a Knowledge Graph based RAG application.
+- [GraphRAG Step by Step Tutorial](./examples/graphrag-step-by-step-tutorial/README.md): Step by step tutorial to build a Knowledge Graph based RAG application with Colab notebook.

 for more examples, see the [examples](./examples) directory.